deepsense-ai/seahorse/README.md

 - *start | {Date|Angular binding} | started time
 - *end | {Date|Angular binding} | ended time

 DESCRIPTION

 Shows difference between start and end time

+### Additional directives:

+- `<... click-listener ...>`
+- `<... input-checkbox-change-listener ...>`
+- `<... input-text-change-listener ...>`
+- `<... select-change-listener ...>`

+They listen on UI components' values' changes.
+If any change appears, the `AttributesPanel.UPDATED` event is triggered.
+The event is also triggered when an user changes any value in the column selector panel.

 ### Development

 `gulp start` to start watchers
 `gulp` to build